-Part C - The students start by exploring the idea of free will and conscience and are then introduced to the Euthyphro Dilemma (is what is morally good commanded by God because it is morally good or is it morally good because it is commanded by God?)
+Part C - The students start by exploring the idea of free will and conscience and are then introduced to the Euthyphro Dilemma (is what is morally good commanded by God because it is morally good or is it morally good because it is commanded by God?).

-3. Developments in Christian Thought (H573/03)

-Part A - Students explore the different Christian interpretations of human nature, as well as the promise and nature of the afterlife, enabling discussions about faith and reason.
+3. Developments in Christian Thought (H573/03) Part A - Students explore the different Christian interpretations of human nature, as well as the promise and nature of the afterlife, enabling discussions about faith and reason.
 Finally students explore the Bible as a source of wisdom and authority.

-Part B - Students explore the historical and theological understandings of Jesus Christ by considering Jesus as understandings of Jesus Christ by considering Jesus as an historical religious figure and his teachings, as well as
+Part B - Students explore the historical and theological understandings of Jesus Christ by considering Jesus as an historical religious figure and his teachings, as well as how scholars have presented him

 Part C - Students examine the relationship between religion and society and the ways that Christian traditions view other religious and non-religious worldviews and their truth claims.
-Students then study the changing roles of men and women, feminism and its effect on theology (the study of God and religious belief) by exploring Christian response to the changing place of by exploring Christian response to the changing place of women in society, as well as the response of feminist theologians to secular feminist challenges to scripture,
+Students then study the changing roles of men and women, feminism and its effect on theology (the study of God and religious belief) by exploring Christian response to the changing place of women in society, as well as the response of feminist theologians to secular feminist challenges to scripture, God and the Church.

-AWARDING BODY OCR CONTACT FOR FURTHER DETAILS Miss Southwell-Head of Sixth Form (Teacher of Religious Studies)
+AWARDING BODY OCR CONTACT FOR FURTHER DETAILS Mr Clarkson-Head of Humanities